openstack/contributor-guide/doc/source/common/events.rst

 Open Infrastructure Summit
 --------------------------

-The `Summits <https://www.openstack.org/summit/other-summits/>`_ are bi-annual events with thousands of attendees from all around the globe.
-The event in Spring is located in North America and the Fall occasions are alternating somewhere between Europe and Asia.
+The `Summits <https://www.openstack.org/summit/>`_ are annual events with thousands of attendees from all around the globe.
+The event occasions are alternating somewhere between North America, Europe and Asia.

 The event is designed to bring together users, operators and developers to discuss feedback and future plans and you will also find a lot of options to collaborate with representatives from adjacent communities.

-To see how OpenStack and further OpenStack Foundation projects are utilized you will find exhibitors at the Market Place area.
+To see how OpenStack and further Open Infrastructure Foundation projects are utilized you will find exhibitors at the Market Place area.

 The sessions are grouped into two major parts, the conference and the Forum.